Optimal Design of Dallenbach Absorbers Under Broadband Broad-Angle Illumination: Optimal Absorber Design

-The discussion in Sec.~\ref{tightness_section} aims to verify the tightness of the sum rule in Eq.~\eqref{Relation}, where an infinite bandwidth is considered.
-However, in practical systems, absorption performance is typically optimized within a specific bandwidth $\lambda \in [\lambda_1,\lambda_2]$, $\lambda_1>0$ and $\lambda_2 < \infty$.
-In this section, we present a practical numerical example where we optimize the absorption performance of a Dallenbach absorber with thickness $d=0.4 [\rm{m}]$ via the formulations in Eqs.~\eqref{Optimization_problem} and \eqref{Eqiv_Optimization_problem} over a finite bandwidth of $[\lambda_1,\lambda_2]=[0.1,3] [\rm{m}]$, while, first, considering a uniform weight function of $W(\theta) = W_1(\theta)$ within the angular range of $[\theta_1,\theta_2]=[0,\pi/3]$.
-This implies that we maximize the contribution within the desired bandwidth, while simultaneously minimizing it outside.
-Due to the polarization sensitivity of the design, the optimization process is performed separately for TE and TM polarizations.
+In practical systems, absorption performance is typically optimized within a specific bandwidth $\lambda \in [\lambda_1,\lambda_2]$, $\lambda_1>0$ and $\lambda_2 < \infty$.
+In light of the absorption efficiency sum-rule, it is clear that to maximize absorption within a certain frequency range it is essential to minimize it elsewhere.
+The optimization approach developed here is formulated to achieve this goal.
+Because of the design's field polarization sensitivity, the optimization needs to be conducted separately for TE and TM polarizations.
 The optimization process that we consider allows also for the design of a stratified inhomogeneous Dallenbach layers.
 In that case, we consider a piecewise homogeneous design, where, the layer of thickness $d$ is truncated into $N$ parallel sub-layers with identical thickness, each of which is homogeneous (see Fig.~\ref{Sub-layers} for illustration).
 For any value of $N$ we aim to find optimal design parameters ($\epsilon ,\sigma$) that maximizes the tightness, $T$, in Eq.~\eqref{Ratio}.
 For each sub-layer, we consider the following two models for the design parameters:\\ \begin{itemize} \item{Model $1$ - constant parameters.} We use Eq.~\eqref{permittivity_conductivity} with $\lambda_{\rm{rel}}=\lambda_{\rm{res}}\approx0$ and $\frac{2\pi c_0 \tau_{\sigma}}{\lambda}\ll 1$, resulting in an approximately constant $\epsilon=\epsilon_0\epsilon_r$ and $\sigma=\sigma_{\rm{s}}$, where $\epsilon_r=1+A$ is the relative permittivity.
 In this model, there are two design parameters, $\epsilon_r$ and $\sigma$, which provide only a conductive loss mechanism. \item{Model $2$ - frequency dependent parameters.} We use Eq.~\eqref{permittivity_conductivity} with $\epsilon(\lambda)$ providing three design parameters, $A$, $\lambda_{\rm{rel}}$, and $\lambda_{\rm{res}}$.
-To reduce the number of design parameters, we set $\sigma_s=0$, providing only a polarization loss mechanism. \end{itemize} Model $1$ is widely used in microwave engineering, such as for example in transmission-lines where the parameters usually vary slowly within the desired frequency band to maintain wideband impedance matching.
-In this model the resonances are typically positioned at much higher frequencies than of interest, as opposed to Model $2$ where they are within (or near the edge) of the operational region.
-Both models satisfy Karmerts-Kronig relation over the entire infinite frequency range.
+To reduce the number of design parameters, it is convenient to set $\sigma_s=0$, providing only a polarization loss mechanism. \end{itemize} Model $1$ is widely used in microwave engineering, such as for example in transmission-lines where the parameters usually vary slowly within the desired frequency band to maintain wideband impedance matching.
+In this model the material resonances are typically located at much higher frequencies than these of interest, as opposed to Model $2$ where they are within (or near the edge) of the operational region.
+Both models satisfy Kramers-Kronig relation over the entire infinite frequency range.
 Note that other models, such as incorporating electric conductivity $\sigma(\lambda)$ in Model $2$ or incorporating multi-resonance polarization response, may also be applicable.
 However, as the complexity of the model increases, with additional design parameters per sub-layer, the optimization process becomes more involved while the relative improvement decreases.